bcharlier/HMMA238/Tests-CI/tp.md

 ### Example

-Let's assume we have the file `inc.py` contains
+Let us assume we have a file `inc.py` containing

 ```python
 def inc1(x):